Nature Study For The Mom Who Doesn’t Love The Outdoors

 Affiliate links may be included below.
 Thank you for your support of my family.

 Since then, I have been intentional about not only getting this child outside as much as possible, but nature study as well.
-Up until recently, I have always thought of nature study as something all those really cool, calm moms do with their cool, calm kids.
+I always thought of nature study as something all those really cool, calm moms do with their cool, calm kids.

-Determined to fake it until I make it, I tried to incorporate a specific day of nature study in our homeschool routine since January.
-And I get my youngest outside for as long as he likes, every single day.
+Determined to fake it until I make it, I tried to incorporate a specific day of nature study in our homeschool routine.
+I also made it a point to get my youngest outside for as long as he liked, every single day.

 Nature Study For The Not So “Outdoorsy” Mom